-'''

-#include "IncludedFile"

-#include <IncludedFile>
+#include "IncludedFile" #include <IncludedFile>

-'''

 Both of these include directives are processed in the same way: the preprocessor searches for the specified IDL files in the current include path.
-The include path consists of the directories specified using the -I option on the IDL-to-WSDL compiler command line (either idltowsdl or artix idl2wsdl).
+The include path consists of the directories specified using the -I option on the IDL-to-WSDL compiler command line.
 For example:

-artix idl2wsdl -I FirstIncludeDir -I SecondIncludeDir ...
+idltowsdl -I FirstIncludeDir -I SecondIncludeDir ...